 Here in Mississippi, one thing which can be counted on every year is that the entire state seems to shut down on Christmas day.
 That we are supposed to have more churches per capita than any other state suggests that part of the reason for this is to be found in an unusually high level of religious belief.
-In any case, I typically take advantage of it by going birding because I tend to be more successful the fewer people are around.
+In any case, I often take advantage of it by going outside.
+Birding is especially fun because I tend to be more successful the fewer people are around.

-Florida presented an unexpected contrast, for little shut down other than the stores, and there were droves of people in the birding areas.
+South Florida presented an unexpected contrast.
+Little shut down other than the stores, and there were droves of people in the birding areas.
 I kept thinking to myself, "Why are there so many people out here on Christmas?"
-Of course, Florida is far more populous, more religiously diverse, and draws many tourists to these areas (including those from outside America).
+Of course, Florida is far more populous, more religiously diverse, and draws many tourists to these areas (including those from outside the U.S.).
 Still, I was surprised to find Christmas as busy as any other day.
 Nobody Merry Christmased me or asked why I wasn't in church.
 I saw no Jesus t-shirts in the birding areas.
 Instead, it seemed that the other people were there for the same reason I was - to enjoy the beauty of nature.

 I had to balance these impressions against the Jesus fish, anti-choice billboards and bumper stickers, and fundamentalist churches I encountered along Interstates 10 and 75.
 Florida is far from secular.
 Could it be that the sorts of people who visit birding and wildlife areas tend to be somewhat less religious?
 Or perhaps a better way of phrasing it, could it be that more secular individuals are likely to be found in such areas?
 I really don't know, but that would seem consistent with what I experienced.